Seednode/roulette/README.md

 In either case, if no sequential file is found, a new random one will be chosen.

-For `asc`, the lowest-numbered file matching a given name will be served.
+For `asc`, the lowest-numbered file matching a given name will be served first.

 For `desc`, the highest-numbered file will be served instead.

-These patterns require a sequentially-numbered files matching the following pattern: `filename###.extension`.
+These patterns require sequentially-numbered files matching the following pattern: `filename###.extension`.

 ## Usage output
 ```